Last updated July 7, 2023

 - Log.
-When you access or use the Services (whether on your computer or on a mobile device), we gather certain information automatically and store it in log files.
+When you access or use the Services (whether on your computer or on a mobile device), we gather certain internet or other electronic network activity information automatically and store it in log files.
 This information includes IP addresses, the Internet Service Provider, referring/exit pages, date/time stamps, clickstream data, login/logout times, and duration of time spent on the Services.

 - Device.
 In addition to log data, we collect information about the device you’re using to access the Services; this includes the type of device, browser type, operating system, settings, unique device identifiers, and crash data that helps us understand when something goes wrong.

-CZIF does not sell, rent, or lease your personal data to others.
-We use your data for the following business purposes only:
+CZIF does not share your information for behavioral advertising purposes or sell, rent, or lease your personal data to others.
+We use your data for the following business purposes:

 - Services.
 We use the information we collect to provide or serve our Services, and maintain and improve the Services, including understanding the content that Registered Users find valuable.